2 min read

 By Justin Farmer on Apr 20, 2020 2:04:00 AM

 For years lawyers could not sell their law practices because it was considered unethical.
-The prevailing theory behind deeming the sale of a law practice unethical was tied, in large part, to the client’s right to choose a lawyer and, in practicality, generally left single-owner firms with an asset they could not sell (while large firms were merging, acquiring books of business, etc.).
-Today, however, it is both ethical and common to sell a law practice, but the structure of the transfer of your law practice, and, thus, the documents you prepare must take the ethical rules into account.
-Below are some of the most important documents to have on hand once you decide to start the process of transferring your firm to a new owner.
+The prevailing theory behind deeming the sale of a law practice unethical was tied, in large part, to the client’s right to choose a lawyer.
+While well-meaning, these ethical rules left smaller and single-owner firms with an asset they could not sell—their client list.
+Meanwhile large firms were merging, acquiring books of business, etc. Luckily, that’s no longer the case.

 Topics: Business Owners Lawyers Sellers Legal